 Just a question though.
 What does DWI stand for?

-In Australia we call it drunk driving and I thought the acronym was DUI (Driving under the influence) over 7 years ago
+In Australia we call it drunk driving and I thought the acronym was DUI (Driving under the influence) almost 8 years ago

 I suspect DWI was a typo for or variant of DUI... "driving while intoxicated", perhaps? over 7 years agoAnswered by Philly Markowitz via Travellr.com